tylertitsworth/5th-age-srd/Classes/Wizard.md

 ## Class Features

-### Barred School

-As a specialist wizard, choose one of the seven wizard schools Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, or Transmutation as your barred school.
-You cannot cast spells from that school.

----

 ### Cantrips

 Every wizard can cast a handful of cantrips each full recovery.
 You don't have to memorize or choose them beforehand, you just cast them on the fly.